AdityaLab/NeurABM/README.md

-# Combining Agent-based Models and Neural Networks to Identify Importation and Nosocomial Infection Cases of Healthcare Associated Infections
+# Identifying Importation and Asymptomatic Spreaders of Multi-drug Resistant Organisms in Hospital Settings

 ## Setup